ivie-clifford/email-triage-starter-kit/README.md

 # Email Triage Starter Kit

-Turn a connected Gmail inbox into a personalized, read-only Morning Brief in ChatGPT.
+Turn a connected inbox into a personalized, read-only Morning Brief in ChatGPT.

 This is a setup kit, not a hosted email service.
-Each person connects and authorizes their own Gmail account, chooses their own categories and schedule, and receives their brief inside ChatGPT.
+Each person connects and authorizes their own email account, chooses their own categories and schedule, and receives their brief inside ChatGPT.

 **No coding is required.** Most people should be able to complete the setup in about 15–30 minutes by following the steps below in order.